William C. McCool

-William Cameron McCool (September 23, 1961 – February 1, 2003) was an American naval officer and aviator, test pilot, aeronautical engineer, and NASA astronaut, who was the pilot of Space Shuttle Columbia mission STS-107.
+William Cameron "Willie" McCool (born William Cameron Graham; September 23, 1961 – February 1, 2003) was an American naval officer and aviator, test pilot, aeronautical engineer, and NASA astronaut, who was the pilot of Space Shuttle Columbia mission STS-107.
 He and the rest of the crew of STS-107 were killed when Columbia disintegrated during reentry into the atmosphere.
-He was the crew's youngest male member.
-He was posthumously awarded the Congressional Space Medal of Honor.
+McCool was posthumously awarded the Congressional Space Medal of Honor.

-Personal information
+Early life

-McCool was born September 23, 1961, in San Diego, California.
-His parents divorced when he was young and his mother married Barent McCool, a Naval aviator.
-McCool was active in the Boy Scouts of America where he became an Eagle Scout.
-His favorite song was "Imagine" by John Lennon, which was played during the STS-107 mission.
-His favorite band was Radiohead, and the song "Fake Plastic Trees" was played by Mission Control as a wake-up call.
+McCool was born on September 23, 1961, in San Diego, California.
+His parents divorced when McCool was young, and in 1969, his mother married Barent McCool, a Naval aviator.
+McCool was active in the Boy Scouts of America, where he became an Eagle Scout.

-McCool died on February 1, 2003, when Space Shuttle Columbia broke up over the southern United States during reentry.
-He was survived by his wife, Lani, and their three sons.
-He is buried in Anacortes, Washington, where he lived at the time of his death.